 Realizations in Biostatistics

 A professional biostatistician discusses biostatistics, clinical trial design, critical thinking about drugs and healthcare, skepticism, and the scientific process.
 Posts vary widely in length, complexity and accessibility.
 Check out this post on the need for statistical leadership for an accessible introduction.

 Promising news about R, statistics and open source, this is a group blog from the staff at Revolution Analytics.
 Most posts are about some aspect of R, but there are also interesting posts on more general topics like “Data Science: a literature review”.

 A professor at Universite Paris Dauphine, Ryder blogs on “statistics and other stuff”, but mainly about statistics.
 Postings are not very frequent, but usually include interesting questions or insights regarding the statistical world.

 Don’t let the title throw you off.
 There’s a lot more than just baseball stats here.
-Phil Burnbaum takes on everything (and everyone) from Warren Buffet, to the stock market, to sports predictors and subjects them to a rigorous statistical analysis.
+Phil Birnbaum takes on everything (and everyone) from Warren Buffett, to the stock market, to sports predictors and subjects them to a rigorous statistical analysis.

 A blog and magazine sponsored by the American Statistical Association and the Royal Statistical Society.
 Updated daily with articles helping people understand the significance of data and statistics for every area of life and society.
 An excellent resource.

 The founder and president of The Analysis Factor, a statistics consulting company, tackles issues in applied statistics and data analysis on her blog.
 Complex statistical concepts and analysis are explained with clarity, though some background in stats is needed to understand most posts.

 A blog by some PhD students at an economics and statistics research center in Paris, France.
 Stats and math, as well as sports, art and other random subjects are addressed with humor and wit.
 There’s even a How To on doing a statistics PhD in France.
 They should know!